Penn State Behrend offers a variety of scholarship opportunities to both:

 Scholarships are awarded based on a variety of criteria including academic merit, leadership potential, and financial need.

 Students are automatically considered for most Penn State scholarships, including the academic and need-based scholarships.
 Others, including leadership scholarships, employer-based scholarships, and study abroad scholarships, require separate applications.

-To ensure maximum consideration for all of our scholarships, you are encouraged to file a Free Application for Federal Student Aid (FAFSA).
-Incoming first-year students should submit the FAFSA by December 1; current students should submit by April 15.
+To ensure maximum consideration for all of our scholarships, you are encouraged to file a Free Application for Federal Student Aid (FAFSA), which opens in December.
+Incoming first-year students should submit the FAFSA by February 15; current students should submit by April 15.